 The House Today

-In 1953, the town of Ridgefield approved the lease of Lounsbury House to The Ridgefield Veterans’ Memorial Community Center Association, Inc., commonly known as the Ridgefield Community Center.
-Now, Lounsbury House is owned by the town of Ridgefield as a non-profit 501(c)3 organization with a Board of Directors and small staff who assume complete financial responsibility for its operation and preservation.
+In 1953, the town of Ridgefield approved the lease of Lounsbury House to The Ridgefield Veterans’ Memorial Community Association, Inc. Now, Lounsbury House is owned by the town of Ridgefield as a non-profit 501(c)3 organization with a Board of Directors and small staff who assume complete financial responsibility for its operation and preservation.
 Membership dues, annual appeals and fundraising campaigns and events, along with the house rentals, help offset the mounting costs of care and restoration.

-Lounsbury House Board of Directors charter is the overall operations of the facility and grounds.
+Lounsbury House Board of Directors charters the overall operations of the facility and grounds.
 A Women’s Committee was formed to provide interior designing and purchase of fixtures and furniture as well as the core volunteer organization for the ongoing events.
-For information about this effective group, contact the Center at 203-438-6962.
+For information about volunteer opportunities, contact us at email@example.com.